Radio (LL Cool J album)

-Radio is the debut studio album by American rapper LL Cool J. It was released on November 18, 1985, by Def Jam Recordings and Columbia Records.
-It was also Def Jam's first full-length album release.

-The album was recorded at Chung King House of Metal in New York City with producer Rick Rubin, who provided a sparse, minimal production style.
-The album also features a sound punctuated by DJ scratching, often brief samples, and emphasis of the downbeat.
-LL Cool J's aggressive b-boy lyrics explored themes of inner city culture, teenage promiscuity, and braggadocio raps.
+Radio is the debut studio album by American rapper LL Cool J, released on November 18, 1985, by Def Jam Recordings and Columbia Records.
+It was also Def Jam's first LP record release.
+It was recorded at Chung King Studios in New York City with producer Rick Rubin, who provided a sparse, minimal production style.
+Radio also features a sound punctuated by DJ scratching, often brief samples, and emphasis of the downbeat.
+LL's aggressive b-boy lyrics explored themes of inner city culture, teenage promiscuity, and braggadocio raps.

-A significant sales success for a hip hop record at the time, Radio became a Billboard chart hit and sold over 500,000 copies within its first five months of release.
-By 1989, it had been certified platinum by the Recording Industry Association of America for sales surpassing one million copies in the United States.
-Initial reception of the album was generally positive, with praise given to LL Cool J's lyricism and Rubin's production.
+A significant commercial success for a hip-hop record at the time, Radio became a Billboard chart hit and sold over 500,000 copies within its first five months of release.
+By 1989, it had been certified platinum by the Recording Industry Association of America (RIAA) for sales surpassing one million copies in the United States.
+Initial reception of Radio was generally positive, with praise given to LL's lyricism and Rubin's production.
 It has since been recognized by critics as LL Cool J's best album.

-Radio belonged to a pivotal moment in hip hop's culture and history, reflecting the new school and ghettoblaster subculture in the United States during the mid-1980s.
-The album's success contributed to the displacement of the old school with the new school form and to the genre's mainstream success during this period.
-It was also a career breakthrough for LL Cool J and Rick Rubin.
-Radio has been recognized by music journalists as one of the first artistically cohesive and commercially successful hip hop albums.
+Radio marked a pivotal moment in hip-hop's culture and history, reflecting the new-school and ghettoblaster subculture in the United States during the mid-1980s.
+Its success contributed to the displacement of the old-school with the new-school form and to the genre's mainstream success during this period.
+It was also a career breakthrough for LL and Rubin.
+Radio has been recognized by music journalists as one of the first artistically cohesive and commercially successful hip-hop albums.